lybird300/lybird300.github.io/_posts/2015-05-01-inspect-big-file.md

 rsync -ar --exclude 'dir3' dir1/ dir2
 rsync -ar --exclude 'dir*' dir1/ dir2
 </code></pre>
-To exclude a specific file type that has a specific extension (e.g., .txt), do the following.
+To exclude a specific file type that has a specific extension (e.g., .txt) or multiple specific file types, do the following.
+<pre><code>
-<pre><code>rsync -ar --exclude '*.txt' dir1/ dir2</code></pre>
+rsync -ar --exclude='*.txt' dir1/ dir2
+rsync -av --exclude='*.FOO' --exclude='*.BAR' --exclude='*.ZIM' dir1/ dir2
+</code></pre>
 If we have specified a pattern to exclude, we can override that exclusion for files that match a different pattern by using the --include= option.
 If you only want to match a few files or directories, you need to use "--include" to include them, and every directory along the path that leads to them (for example with --include="*/").
 And you ALSO need to exclude the rest with "--exclude='*'".
 This is because (a) excluding a directory will by default (i.e., automatically) exclude everything underneath it; (b) including a directory, however, doesn't automatically include its contents and to do so, you can use "--include='directory/***'" (in recent versions of rsync).
 For each file, the first matching rule applies (and anything never matched is included).
+For example, the following command will copy certain subdirectories (and their subdirectories) from dir1 to dir2 and each of these subdirectories should have a name start with "SNP_19".
+<pre><code>rsync -arvP --include='SNP_19*/***' --exclude='*' --ignore-existing dir1/ dir2</code></pre>
 About the patterns, if a pattern doesn't contain a "/", it applies to the file name without directory.
 If a pattern ends with "/", it applies to directories only.
-If a pattern starts with "/", it applies to the whole path from the directory that was passed as an argument to rsync. '*' means any substring of a single directory component; '**' operator matches any path substring.
+If a pattern starts with "/", it applies to the whole path from the directory that was passed as an argument to rsync.
+Use --include='*/' to include all subdirectories (add -m to not copy directories that would end up empty). '*' means any substring of a single directory component; '**' operator matches any path substring.
+For example, the following command will copy every file and subdirectories (because of -r) from dir1 to dir2, excepet for the contents of any third-level subdirectories whose name starts with "Imputation_Mini" or ".sh" file in any of the third-level subdirectories.
-Use --include='*/' to include all subdirectories, and -m to not copy directories that would end up empty. rsync -arvP --include='SNP_19*/***' --exclude='*' --ignore-existing dir1/ dir2

-rsync -av --exclude='*.FOO' --exclude='*.BAR' --exclude='*.ZIM' /source /dest
+<pre><code>rsync -arvP --exclude='SNP_*/*/Imputation_Mini*/*' --exclude='SNP_*/*/*/*.sh' --ignore-existing dir1/ dir2</code></pre>

 <h2>References</h2>
 <ul>